Considerations/Limitations for Microsoft 365 Shared Mailboxes

 How do Microsoft 365 (Exchange Online) shared mailboxes differ from the previous Legacy Exchange shared mailboxes?

 • When sending emails from Outlook, the default from address (your UTD account) will always be the account sending the email even if you are selected on the shared mailboxes inbox.
-However, if you are replying to emails from the shared mail’s inbox, it will automatically use the shared email.
-To send new mail from the shared mailbox, you must select the shared email address from the drop-down when composing the message.

 • When sending from a shared mailbox, a copy of the sent message will be stored in your mailbox Sent Items and the Sent Items of the shared mailbox.
-This cannot be changed.

 • When composing an email on Outlook for Windows, you cannot set a default signature for the shared mailbox.